jsom1/jsom1.github.io/_walkthroughs/Spectra.md

 Jira is a software that was designed to help work management.
 It was originally designed as a bug and issue tracker, but is today a powerful work management tool for all kinds of uses cases.
 It is notably the ticketing system used by Hack The Box.\\
-There are two clickable links, but there's an error when we click on them: we see in the URL *spectra.htb/testing/index.php*.
+There are two clickable links, but we land on an error page when clicking on them: we see in the URL *spectra.htb/testing/index.php*.
 This is a hostname resolution issue, and we can easily resolve it by adding the host into our */etc/hosts* file:

 ````
 echo "10.10.10.229 spectra.htb" >> /etc/hosts
 ``````

-We can now refresh the page to see what it contains.
+We can now refresh the page and see what it contains.
 The link *Test* returns the following message:

 <div class="img_container">
 ![website2]({{https://jsom1.github.io/}}/_images/htb_spectra_site2.png){: height="300px" width = 340px"}